Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: Conclusion

-Evidence for a hump in the $^{4}n$ continuum at $3.5 \pm 0.7$ and $3.2 \pm 0.8$ MeV was observed in the two reactions: $^2$H($^8$He,$^6$Li)$^4$n and $^2$H($^8$He,$^3$He)$^7$H$\rightarrow ^3$H+$^4$n, respectively.
-The $^{4}$n peak energies in our work and the``resonance-like structure'' energy $2.4 \pm 0.6$ MeV in Ref.\ \cite{Duer:2022} are consistent within experimental resolutions.
-We demonstrate that the reaction mechanism in both reported here cases is actually best interpreted as transfer reaction to the ground and to the $\sim 18$ MeV excited states of $^{6}$Li.
+Evidence for a hump in the $^{4}n$ continuum at $3.5 \pm 0.7$ and $3.2 \pm 0.8$ MeV was observed in the reactions $^2$H($^8$He,$^6$Li)$^4$n and $^2$H($^8$He,$^3$He)$^7$H$\rightarrow ^3$H+$^4$n, respectively.
+The $^{4}$n peak energies in our work and the ``resonance-like structure'' at $2.4 \pm 0.6$ MeV observed in Ref.\ \cite{Duer:2022} are consistent within experimental resolutions.
+We demonstrate that the reaction mechanism in both reported here reactions is actually best interpreted as transfer reaction to the ground state and to the $E^{\ast}(^{6}\text{Li})=18$ MeV excited state of $^{6}$Li, respectively.
 The reaction mechanism also can be found reasonably consistent with that in the $^1$H($^8$He,$p$\,$^4$He)$^4$n reaction \cite{Duer:2022}, so it could be the same type of phenomenon.
 The statistics of 6 events for the first our reaction is quite low, but $26-40$ events for the second one is comparable to statistics connected with the low-energy $^4$n resonance-like structure observed in \cite{Duer:2022}.

 Paper \cite{Lazauskas:2023} is explaining the low-energy tetraneutron peak in Ref.\ \cite{Duer:2022} as solely an initial state ($^{8}$He structure) effect in the presence of $^{4}$n FSI.
-This is in a strong contradiction to the results of \cite{Grigorenko:2004} and the results of this work.
+This is in a strong contradiction to the results of \cite{Grigorenko:2004} and the theoretical results of this work.
 As compared to \cite{Grigorenko:2004} the calculations of this work (i) are performed with realistic $NN$ and $3N$ interactions, and (ii) the obtained realistic $^{8}$He source demonstrates the complicated correlated behavior that is very important for the $^{4}$n population.
 So far, the strong spatial correlations (Pauli focusing) for the $^{8}$He g.s.\ WF has been several times discussed in the qualitative models \cite{Zhukov:1994,Mei:2012,Sharov:2019}, but in our work they are for the first time explicitly demonstrated in the realistic calculations of $^{8}$He g.s.\ structure.